veritone/tagger/Readme.md

 ## Introduction

-Tag Git/Github Repos and Docker Images all with the same tag
+Tag Git/Github repos and Docker images all with the same value

 ## Contents